uber-archive/plato-research-dialogue-system/README.md

 Users can define their own architecture and/or plug their own components into Plato by simply providing a Python class name and package path to that module, as well as the model’s initialization arguments.
-All the user needs do is list the modules in the order they should be executed and Plato takes care of the rest, including wrapping the input/output, chaining the modules, and handling the dialogues.
+All the user needs to do is list the modules in the order they should be executed and Plato takes care of the rest, including wrapping the input/output, chaining the modules, and handling the dialogues.
 Plato supports serial and parallel execution of modules.

 Plato also provides support for Bayesian optimization of conversational AI architectures or individual module parameters through Bayesian Optimisation of